jimmoffitt/developer_advocate.blog/metadataEvolution/hpt_timeline.md

 #### Introduction  <a id="intro" class="tall">&nbsp;</a>

 How Twitter evolved as a platform, and how that affected the JSON used to encode Tweets, is discussed [here](http://support.gnip.com/articles/tweet-timeline.html).
 That article also begins the discussion of how these JSON details affect creating the filters needed to find your historical signal of interest.
 This article continues that discussion by exploring how these details affect writing filters with the Historical PowerTrack API.
+This, and a complementary article about Full-Archive Search, will serve as a 'compare and contrast' discussion of the two Twitter historical products.

 ### Product Overview <a id="overview" class="tall">&nbsp;</a>

-###### < under construction>
-Thew Historical PowerTrack (HPT) API brings the same filtering capabilites developed for real-time streaming to the entire archive of public Tweets.
+The Historical PowerTrack (HPT) API brings the same filtering capabilites developed for real-time streaming to the entire archive of public Tweets.
 The HPT API was launched in July 2012 by Gnip, and serves data from an archive first assembled for the HPT launch.
-HPT makes available every public Tweet ever posted, was designed to deliver Tweet volumes at scale.
+HPT makes available every public Tweet ever posted, and was designed to deliver Tweet volumes _at scale_.

-HPT was built on an archive of every public Tweet  the first complete Tweet archive, made up of flat-files, and was designed to deliver Tweet volumes at scale.
-###### </under construction>

 The HPT API is used to manage the life-cycle of an historical *Job*.
 Using the API a job is created with up to 1,000 filtering rules (each one up to 2,048 characters), covering a research period as long as needed.
 Next a rough estimate (order of magnitude accurate, *is there 100M Tweets associated with my filters, or 100,000) of associated Tweets is provided.
 If the Job is accepted, every single Tweet posted during the period of interest is examined for a match to any included rules.
 As matching Tweets are found they are written as JSON to a 10-minute time-series of datafiles for download.